Campus Services and Resources

 UCLA’s main campus is bounded by Sunset Boulevard on the north and Le Conte Avenue on the south; the east border is Hilgard Avenue and the west border is Gayley Avenue.
 You can locate UCLA by Zip code (90095) or by street address (405 Hilgard Avenue).
 For recorded directions, please call 310-825-4321.

-Please review the Transportation and Parking Services web page for more information on all permit types, including cost.
+Please review the Transportation and Parking Services web page and read the “Summer Quarter Parking (All Students)” section for more information on all permit types, including cost.
 Note: Motorcycles, mopeds, and motor scooters do not require parking permits, but may only park in designated areas.

 If arriving to UCLA by plane, you will need to arrange your own transportation to campus.
 LAX is the closest airport to UCLA, approximately 13 miles away.
 For a list of ground transportation options to/from LAX and campus, visit the LAX Ground Transportation webpage.
 Other nearby airports include Bob Hope Airport in Burbank (21 miles away) and Long Beach/Daugherty Field Airport (32 miles away).